Best Things To Do In Binibeca, Menorca

 Binibeca Beach| ©José Antonio Adame

 Also known as Cala Binibeca, you will love this place if you visit this town thanks to how lonely it can be at some times of the year.
-It has a small capacity of tourists in it, that is why it becomes a special place if you want to have a quiet, relaxed and comfortable visit.
+It has a small capacity of tourists and that is why it becomes a special place if you want to have a quiet, relaxed and comfortable visit.

-Its shallow waters make it an ideal destination to go with children, so they can have fun and bathe without running high risk.
-Let's say it is a shared beach between Binibeca Vell and Binibeca Nou.
-If you go by car you don't even have to worry about parking because you can park on the beach without any problem.
+Its shallow waters make it an ideal destination to go with children, so they can have fun and swim without running high risk.
+Let's say it is a beach shared between Binibeca Vell and Binibeca Nou.
+It is a perfect beach to go snorkeling and one of the places I would definitely recommend if you want to book a snorkeling tour in Menorca.

 5. Admire the boats of Cala de Biniancolla